-In 2004, she was appointed by President George W. Bush as the first woman in World’s Fair’s 150-year history to direct the U.S. Pavilion, a 100 percent non-federally funded $33.7 million operation with more than 70 employees.
-She began her work in foreign policy as a member of the Reagan Administration at the White House and Defense Department.
+In 2004, she was appointed by President George W. Bush as US Ambassador and Commissioner General to the 2005 Aichi World EXPO.
+Gable is the first woman in World’s Fair’s 170-year history to direct the U.S. Pavilion, a 100 percent non-federally funded $33.7 million operation.

-Lisa was named one of the 10 Most Innovative Businesswomen in 2020 by The Business Berg.
-She serves as an Entrepreneur-in-Residence at the SMU Lyle School of Engineering, on the Diplomatic Courier Advisory Board, an Opinion Columnist and External Advisory Board Member, CEOWORLD magazine and is a mentor for the Rare as One project, a Chan Zuckerberg Initiative.
-An entrepreneur, Lisa acts deliberately to move organizations and individuals toward their full potential.
-In the past, her service includes founding Board Chair, the Foundation for a Smoke-Free World; a national trustee of the Boys and Girls Club of America and on the board of directors of Girls Scouts of the USA; a trustee of Thunderbird School of Global Management; a member of the National Academy of Medicine IOM Roundtable on Obesity Solutions; board member of the Independent Women’s Forum; a Commissioner of the President’s Commission on White House Fellowships; and Vice Chair for the U.S. Defense Department’s Defense Advisory Committee on Women in the Services.
+Lisa was named one of the 10 Most Influential Business Leaders in 2022 by CXO Magazine.
+An entrepreneur and mentor, Lisa acts deliberately to move organizations and individuals toward their full potential.
+In the past, she served as the founding chair of the board of directors for the Foundation for a Smoke-Free World; has been a national trustee of the Boys and Girls Club of America and on the board of directors of Girls Scouts of the USA; a board of trustee of Thunderbird School of Management; a member of the National Academy of Medicine IOM Roundtable on Obesity Solutions; and board member of the Independent Women’s Forum.
+She is also a mentor in organizations such as Rare as One project, a Chan Zuckerberg Initiative and serves on the advisory boards of startups in the health and wellness space.